minhhoit/yacms/docs/blog-importing.rst

   * `Posterous <http://posterous.com>`_: ``import_posterous``
   * `RSS <http://en.wikipedia.org/wiki/RSS>`_: ``import_rss``

-Each command takes a Mezzanine username to assign the blog posts to as well as certain arguments specific to the blog platform.
+Each command takes a Yacms username to assign the blog posts to as well as certain arguments specific to the blog platform.
 For example to import an existing Wordpress blog::

-    $ python manage.py import_wordpress --mezzanine-user=username [options]
+    $ python manage.py import_wordpress --Yacms-user=username [options]

 Use the ``--help`` argument to learn more about the arguments specific to each blog platform's command.
 For example you can see all options